All Things Considered: Format

 The format is less rigid than that of Morning Edition, with a wider array of type and length of stories.
 The length of stories tends to be greater than Morning Edition, with some stories lasting for almost 23 minutes.
 Certain types of personal interest stories are almost always covered within this limit; those relating to hard news or entertainment tend to last the standard three-and-a-half to four minutes.

-The program begins with the familiar Don Voegeli theme song under a one-minute billboard of the stories to be covered during the hour.
+The program begins with a theme song by Don Voegeli playing underneath a one-minute billboard of the stories to be covered during the hour.
 Then the standard five-minute NPR newscast is delivered from one minute to six minutes past the hour.
 The newscast offers a cutaway after three minutes (at four minutes past the hour), allowing stations to cover the last 2.5 minutes with evening rush-hour news and traffic reports.
 For those stations that run the newscast untouched, a 30-second music bed follows instead.

 The first, or "A" segment, begins at :06:30 after the hour.
 It features important news stories, although not necessarily the most important news stories of the day.
 Often it is here that the most significant interviews or developing stories are placed.
 Segment A runs 11:29 in duration, and closes out at :18 after with a two-minute station break.

 At :20:35 past the hour, ATC picks back up with Segment B. This segment, which runs 8:24, features more news and analysis, and often contains lighter stories and commentary.
 Segment B breaks for the half-hour at :29 past.
 The program goes into a one-minute local break.